This post has been updated after correspondence with transport canada regarding its aviation medicine certification regime. 21/06/21.

 The wider issue, in bureaucratic terms, is that pre-existing institutional bias that must be reversed by individual applicants creates an institutional culture that prides itself on maintaining bias.
 Doctors are far from immune to this impulse, specifically as it concerns mental health.

 Canadian Civil Aviation Medicine is demonstrative of these ills.
 The authority accompanies its discriminatory language with discriminatory requirements.
 CAM automatically imposes a reporting requirement on individuals with mental health conditions.
 If a person is licensed, they are required to submit medical information about their conditions.
 Private pilots must submit a report every three months.
 Professional pilots and air traffic controllers must submit every six.
 This requirement infantilizes licensees with mental health conditions by assuming that all mental health conditions render a person incapable of judging when she or he is fit to fly.
+It also duplicates reporting requirements, because treating physicians are required to report any ‘medical or optometric condition that is likely to constitute a hazard to aviation safety’ (Aeronautics Act, s.
+6.5).
+If a licensee decides to stop treatment, for example, a physician would have to report that decision to Transport Canada.

 Courts have already recognized that Transport Canada discriminates against individuals presenting with mental health conditions.
 In Canada v Bethune, the government sought judicial review of a Transportation Appeal Tribunal decision that ordered Transport Canada to reconsider a decision to deny Mr. Bethune medical certification.
 Mr. Bethune applied for a Category 2 medical certification to become an air traffic controller after passing NAV Canada’s rigorous tests.
 He had the job, and was forthright in disclosing persistent sadness to the CAME.
 After several months of waiting, he was forced to decline NAV Canada’s offer because Transport Canada had not yet decided on his medical certification.
 When it finally ruled against him, he appealed on the grounds that Transport Canada had applied the incorrect policy document: a newer policy was in force.
 The Tribunal ruled in his favour and held that: ‘The criterion at issue was whether Mr. Bethune had a “significant mental abnormality” that would render him unable to safely exercise the licence at issue – an air traffic controller licence’ (para.
 9).
 The government, worried about precedent, sought judicial review in Federal Court.
 Justice Phelan agreed with the Tribunal and admonished government counsel in these terms: